easonwong-de/Adaptive-Tab-Bar-Colour/README.md

 <br>

 ## Safety Warning
-Beware of malicious web UI: Please distinguish between application UI and web components, see <a href="https://textslashplain.com/2017/01/14/the-line-of-death/">The Line of Death</a>. （Credit to u/KazaHesto on Reddit）
+Beware of malicious web UI: Please distinguish between application UI and web components, see <a href="https://textslashplain.com/2017/01/14/the-line-of-death/">The Line of Death</a>.
+(Credit to u/KazaHesto on Reddit)
 <br>

 ## License